Formatting and binding

 - the volume number (if the thesis comprises more than one volume)

-Print and Design Solutions provides a thesis printing and binding service using a channel binding system.
+Should the student require a hard copy of the thesis, Print and Creative Services provides a thesis printing and binding service using a channel binding system.
 There are three binding packages available for theses, which include comb, wiro and hard binding and include a CD copy.
 All packages meet university regulations for thesis first submissions and resubmissions.

-Hard binding has your details (eg name of student, title of thesis and date of submission) gold foiled onto the spine of the document.
-There is an option to personalise the front cover of the thesis in the same method.
-Full details of the three options, including prices, are available from Print and Design.
+Hard binding has your details (e.g. name of student, title of thesis and date of submission) gold foiled onto the cover of the document.
+Full details of the three options, including prices, are available from Print and Creative Services.

 It is recommended that 100gsm A4 paper is used (although 80gsm is acceptable).
 The maximum thickness of a bound volume is 35mm with covers (or 32mm without covers).
 Therefore, if the unbound copy of a student’s thesis is more than 32mm thick, the thesis will have to be bound into two volumes.
 Where two or more volumes are required, normal practice is for the bibliography and/or appendices to form the second volume.
 In such cases, the thesis will require two title pages, which specify ‘Volume 1’ and ‘Volume 2’ respectively; however, only one contents page is required in Volume 1.

-If amendments are required after the oral examination has been held, volumes can be rebound by Print and Design Solutions following insertion of new pages (RE bind cost applies).
+If amendments are required after the oral examination has been held, volumes can be rebound by Print and Creative Services following insertion of new pages (RE bind cost applies).

 Before submitting work for binding, students are advised to make sure that the material is in good order, as pages are bound strictly in the order in which they are delivered.
 Items for rebinding should have the new pages inserted by the author.

 Binding work is usually completed within 2-3 working days of acceptance.
-However, at times when many postgraduate students are submitting theses, particularly at Easter and from late July to early November, demand may be such that it may not be possible to complete all work within the normal timescale.
+However, at busier times it may not be possible to complete all work within the normal timescale.
 Students are advised to present their work in good time for binding or alteration.
-Under certain circumstances Print and Design Solutions provides a same day/24-hour service; however, this incurs an extra charge per copy.
-Further information can be found on the Print and Design Solutions site.
+Under certain circumstances Print and Creative Services provides a same day/24-hour service; however, this incurs an extra charge per copy.
+Further information can be found on the Print and Creative Services site.